MMM Hub Young

 Maximum job resources§

-These are numbers of physical cores: multiply by two for virtual cores with hyperthreads.
+These are numbers of physical cores: multiply by two for virtual cores with hyperthreads on the CPU nodes.

 On Young, interactive sessions using qrsh have the same wallclock limit as other jobs.

-Jobs on Young do not share nodes.
-This means that if you request less than 40 cores, your job is still taking up an entire node and no other jobs can run on it, but some of the cores are idle.
-Whenever possible, request a number of cores that is a multiple of 40 for full usage of your nodes.
+CPU jobs on Young do not share nodes, whereas GPU jobs do.
+This means that if you request less than 40 cores for a CPU job, your job is still taking up an entire node and no other jobs can run on it, but some of the cores are idle.
+Whenever possible, request a number of cores that is a multiple of 40 for full usage of your CPU nodes.

 There is a superqueue for use in exceptional circumstances that will allow access to a larger number of cores outside the nonblocking interconnect zones, going across the interconnect between blocks.
 A third of each CU is accessible this way, roughly approximating a 1:1 connection.
 Access to the superqueue for larger jobs must be applied for: contact the support address below for details.